msiwy/cs3300-message-api/README.md

 # Specifications
 ## Authentication
 ### Authenticate a user
 To authenticate a user, send a GET request to /auth with the parameter name set to your username.
-This request is responded by a unique int : userId. -1 is responded if the authentication fails, for example if parameter name is an empty String
+This request is responded by a unique int : userId. -1 is returned if the authentication fails, for example if parameter name is an empty String
 #### Request
 | Request Parameter       | Type          | Description  |
 | -------------   | ------------- | ------------ |
 | name            | String	| User name being authenticated. |
 ```
+GET /auth?name=<user_name>

-GET /auth?name=<String : user_name>
+GET /auth?name=tim
 ```
 #### Response
 | Response Variable        | Type          | Description  |